buildingSMART-Portugal/EIR/EIR-EN.md

         </tr>
         <tr>
             <td>EIR06</td>
             <td>Monitoring and validation of the BIM coordination process.
 Evidence of this process should be provided by the lead appointed party's information manager.
-This evidence should demonstrate that the project is being developed in accordance with regulations and with the agreement of the Appointing Party, and that existing conflicts in the models are resolved.</td>
+This evidence should demonstrate that the project is being developed in accordance with regulations and with the agreement of the appointing party, and that existing conflicts in the models are resolved.</td>
         </tr>
         <tr>
             <td>EIR07</td>